moby/moby/docs/extend/plugins_volume.md

 }
 ```

-Respond with a string error if an error occurred.
+Respond with a string error if an error occurred. `Mountpoint` is optional.

 ### /VolumeDriver.Capabilities